binn1e/tweet-blender/README.md

 A Python script that :

 1. Reports basics and funny stats about your Twitter usage over a specifiable period
-2. Allows you to sort and export your tweets using date filtering and advanced content filtering
+2. Allows you to sort and export your tweets using advanced content and date filtering

 ##usage